X-Men: First Class: Cast

 A Nazi hunter and mutant capable of manipulating and generating electromagnetic fields.
 He becomes Xavier's friend and ally until their philosophical differences create a schism between them.
 Fassbender auditioned for an earlier Matthew Vaughn project, and the director remembered him and sent Fassbender the X-Men script.
 Though Fassbender knew little of the superhero team, he became interested in the part after reading the script and familiarizing himself with Magneto in the comics.
 Fassbender, who considered Lehnsherr as a Machiavellian character who is neither good nor evil, watched Ian McKellen's performances to get the flavor of Magneto, but ultimately chose to "paint a new canvas" with the character, "just going my own way and working with whatever is in the comic books and the script."
-Looking back at the role in 2023, Fassbender admitted to Vanity Fair that what drew him to the role was the idea of Magneto being an outsider who feels that he doesn't belong, interesting him the prospect of looking justifications for his character's monumental actions, the lengths he would be willing to go and what his motivations were, feeling that at his core, all Magneto needs is "a hug".
+Looking back at the role in 2023, Fassbender admitted to Vanity Fair that what drew him to the role was the idea of Magneto being an outsider who feels that he doesn't belong, interesting him the prospect of looking for justifications for his character's monumental actions, the lengths he would be willing to go and what his motivations were, feeling that at his core, all Magneto needs is "a hug".
 Vaughn said Lehnsherr "is straight up cool; he's Han Solo while Professor X is Obi-Wan Kenobi".